laulin/feedoo/README.md

 ## Input

 Input produces events in the pipeline, including tag.
+If an input receives a event it forwards it to next action.

 ### input_dummy

 It is useful for testing purpose and forward events base on dicts.

-parameters :
+Parameters :

 * tag : events' tag
 * data : a dict or a list of dict with fact

-example:
+Example:

 ```yaml
 - name : input_dummy